-Section Number Management Response Priority 4.1 Joint Management by the Bundjalung of Byron Bay (Arakwal) people and the NPWS 4.1.1 Issues and proposals relating to the care, control and management of the reserve will be referred to the Management Committee for their consideration and recommendations.
-4.2 The Story of Country that is now the Reserve 4.2.1 Record Aboriginal and European stories about the reserve and its significance.
+Section Number Management Response Priority 4.1 Joint Management by the Arakwal and the NPWS 4.1.1 Issues and proposals relating to the care, control and management of the reserve will be referred to the Management Committee for their consideration and recommendations.
+High 4.2 The Story of Country that is now the Reserve 4.2.1 Record Aboriginal and European stories about the reserve and its significance.
 Medium 4.2.2 Record the location of any Aboriginal or European heritage sites in the reserve.
-High 4.2.3 Investigate adding to the reserve the land adjoining the reserve held in the Minister's name.
-Medium 4.2.4 Write to Byron Shire Council about adding the vegetated road reserve adjacent to the reserve's north-west corner to the reserve.
-Medium 4.2.5 Record and remove old rubbish dumps and allow these areas to regenerate naturally, or undertake habitat restoration if required.
-High 4.2.6 Record the location of the footings of the former shack and leave in situ.
-Low 4.3 Native Plants and Animals 4.3.1 Implement relevant actions in the PAS and Recovery Plans for threatened species and ecological communities in the reserve.
-High
+Medium 4.2.3 Investigate adding to the reserve the land adjoining the reserve held in the Minister's name.
+High 4.2.4 Write to Byron Shire Council about adding the vegetated road reserve adjacent to the reserve's north-west corner to the reserve.
+4.2.5 Record and remove old rubbish dumps and allow these areas to regenerate naturally, or undertake habitat restoration if required.
+4.3 Native Plants and Animals 4.3.1 Implement relevant actions in the PAS and Recovery Plans for threatened species and ecological communities in the reserve.
+Medium 4.3.2 Encourage flora and fauna surveys of the reserve to expand information available on the reserve's flora and fauna, including threatened and migratory species and ecological communities.
+Medium